Skip to Content

 Instructions

 • Preheat the oven to 350°F (176°C).
-Combine orange juice, kosher salt, and freshly ground black pepper; coat the steak.
+Combine orange juice, kosher salt, and freshly ground black pepper in a small bowl.
+Then, coat the bison filet with the mixture.

-• Warm a cast-iron skillet over high heat for 5 minutes, then add oil.
+• Warm a cast iron skillet over medium-high heat for 5 minutes, then add oil.
 Place the steak in the pan to sear for 2 minutes per side.

-• Add the butter to the pan and transfer the skillet to the oven; cook for 6-8 minutes (depending on thickness of the cut).
-Let the meat to rest for 10 minutes before cutting.
+• Add a pat of butter to the pan and transfer the skillet to the oven.
+Cook for 6-8 minutes (depending on the thickness of the steaks).
+Let the meat rest for 10 minutes for the best results.

 Notes